 The Best Vegan Restaurants in Melbourne

-These days, chefs are giving vegetables more love than ever.
+These days, chefs are paying vegetables more attention than ever.
 Just look at the proliferation of roasted cauliflower on menus across Australia and the world.

-And as the murky ethics of the industrial food chain become more apparent, plant-based substitutes like tofu, coconut oil and aquafaba are becoming more popular.
-Brisbane doesn’t have a huge number of 100 per cent vegan restaurants.
-But if you’re okay with the people around you eating animal products, many places can cater for you.
+From there, going full vegan is a relatively small step.
+Butter can be swapped out for coconut oil, cow's milk for soy milk, and egg whites for aquafaba (the liquid found in cans of chickpeas).
+As the murky ethics of the industrial food chain become more apparent, these substitutes are becoming more and more popular.
+Melbourne doesn't have a huge number of entirely vegan restaurants, but if you're okay with the people around you eating animal products, many places can cater for you.

 Smith & Daughters